Zulkifli Ishak

 Biography

-He graduated with a bachelor’s degree and postgraduate MA in History & Civilisation.
+Zulkifli graduated with a bachelor’s degree and postgraduate MA in History & Civilisation.
 His thesis study was Medieval European travel literature concerning its understanding, perception and imagination on the Malay world.
-His academic interest includes the field of Malay world manuscripts He is also a certified translator from Malaysian National Institute of Translation.
+His academic interests include the field of Malay world manuscripts.
+He is also a certified translator from Malaysian National Institute of Translation.

 At the British Museum